top of page

 5. Festival F

-Despite the fact that the main genres of Festival F include rock, pop, fado, and electro, music lovers have something to look forward to.
+Although the main genres of Festival F include rock, pop, fado, and electro, music lovers have something to look forward to.
 Apart from concerts, visitors can also explore art installations, street entertainment, and food vendors, which are the highlights of the Algarve festival.

 6. Lagos Food Fest Events